vic9112/FPGA_Challenge2025_Qualifying_Round_Challenge/README.md

 # 🚀 FPGA Challenge 2025 - Qualifying Round

 Welcome to the **FPGA Challenge 2025 Qualifying Round**!
-This competition challenges participants to optimize machine learning models for FPGA deployment using **HLS4ML**.
-Your goal is to design efficient models that maximize accuracy while minimizing hardware resource usage and latency.
+This competition challenges participants to optimize machine learning models for FPGA deployment using **hls4ml**.
+Your goal is to design efficient models that maximize accuracy while minimizing latency under FPGA resource constraints.

 ---